 This post was originally published on ricochet.com on May 26, 2018.
 There's an update for 2020, just below it.
 This old house once knew his children This old house once knew his wife This old house was home and comfort As they fought the storms of life Truth be told, it’s not so very old.… Continue reading Of This Old House.
 Of Mine.

-I was lucky enough to view the pre-publication chapters of this book, and to be able to weigh in, in a very small way, on its final content.
-It's a very pleasing work of escapist fiction, written, in its entirety, by a friend (click image for link, and to order).
+I was lucky enough to view the pre-publication chapters of this book--Virga Joy (Or the Adventures of El Colonel de Corona), and to be able to weigh in, in a very small way, on its final content.
+It's a very pleasing work of escapist fiction, written, in its entirety, by a friend.
 Enjoy!
-And please keep an… Continue reading Please Consider This Book–Perhaps As a Christmas Present
+And please… Continue reading Please Consider This Book–Perhaps As a Christmas Present

 Well, here we go.
 A post in which I fully expect to be excoriated as a “Pollyanna.”
 As a person who refuses to acknowledge the Truth.
 A disbeliever in the “science” of what we (Conservatives) face at this particular crossroads.
 A deluded fool.
 And some sort of wrong-headed political animal who has no right to… Continue reading Giving Thanks: I Will Not Be Moved

 I originally published the following post on Ricochet, on November 4, 2016, five days before the election that put Donald Trump in the White House.
 It would have been my stepson Michael's forty-ninth birthday.
 Tomorrow, November 4, 2020, would have been birthday number fifty-three.
 Please don't wait to hug the people you love, and don't… Continue reading Gratitude: For Michael, And Why I’ll Still Be Here A Week From Now